mattallen-it/iam-infrastructure-labs/Lab-02-Active-Directory-Domain-Services-Deployment/README.md

 - Prepared Windows Server for domain controller promotion
 - Installed required management tools for AD administration

+This system is now staged for domain controller promotion, which is completed in Lab 03.

 This lab establishes the infrastructure foundation required for centralized identity deployment in Lab 03.

 This environment serves as the identity foundation for future IAM labs.